jupyter-server/jupyter_server/CONTRIBUTING.rst

     pre-commit run

-which should run any autoformatting on your code and tell you about any errors it couldn't fix automatically.
+which will run any autoformatting on your code and tell you about any errors it couldn't fix automatically.
 You may also install `black integration <https://github.com/psf/black#editor-integration>`_ into your text editor to format code automatically.